juju4/security-recon-survey-docs/project/project_survey.md

   * provide meaningful errors message, especially to say if issue is user input, client-side, network-related or server
   * provide a troubleshooting id that user can report to support for easy troubleshooting
   * don't display verbose errors to users in production
+* Default web page.
+Don't leave default web page even for website or api endpoint deeper in directories tree.
+Use placeholder and redirect to a meaningful product/contact page.
+Examples: "This website is not intended to be browsed by humans", "This page is intentionally left blank"

 Cookies